mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 data.bioSubType | <ul><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]</li><li>For Iris: ["Left", "Right", "UNKNOWN"]</li><li>For Face: No bioSubType</li></ul>
 data.deviceServiceVersion | SBI version
 data.env | The target environment.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". data.purpose | The purpose of the device in the MOSIP ecosystem.
-Allowed values are "Auth" or "Registration". data.bioValue | Base64-URL-encoded biometrics (in ISO format) data.transactionId | Unique transaction id sent in request data.timestamp | Time as per the biometric device.
+Allowed value is "Registration". data.bioValue | Base64-URL-encoded biometrics (in ISO format) data.transactionId | Unique transaction id sent in request data.timestamp | Time as per the biometric device.
 The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.